bradhowes/Knob/README.md

   change the value from 0.0 to 1.0.
 See the documentation for the `touchSensitivity` parameter.
 * Touch sensitivity can be increased by moving the touch horizontally away from the control (either direction).
-  This is similar to the change in "scrubbing" speed when watching a video -- the further the touch moves away from the scrubber, the finer the positioning is within the video.
+  This is similar to the change in "scrubbing" speed when watching a video -- the further the touch moves away from the scrubber, the finer the positioning is within the video (larger movements for same amount of change in value)
 * For now, this control reports value changes continuously -- there is no way to disable this as there is for a UISlider.